List of Stranger Things characters: Eleven/Jane Hopper

 In season two, following the events of the season one finale, Eleven is shown to escape the Upside Down through a gate in a hallway in Hawkins Middle School.
-Hopper then becomes a father figure to Eleven, though he hides her from Mike, Dustin and Lucas for her safety.
+Hopper then becomes a father figure to Eleven, though he hides her from Mike, Dustin, and Lucas for her safety.
 Eleven grows increasingly frustrated at this isolation from the other world, and she temporarily flees Hawkins in search of her biological mother, Terry Ives.
 She later ventures to Chicago, Illinois, where she meets a girl named Kali (subject 008 / Eight) and her group of vengeful killers.
 Despite going through a journey of self-discovery, Eleven ultimately returns to Hawkins, reuniting with Mike and her friends.
 She closes the gate she opened the year prior in Hawkins Lab, ending the Mind Flayer's connection to Hawkins.
 Hopper legally adopts her as his daughter.

 In season three, Eleven is actively dating Mike, much to Hopper's chagrin.
 When Hopper attempts to separate Mike and Eleven, he forces Mike to lie to her.
 She suspects this ruse, and she consults Max Mayfield, who helps her discover her individuality.
 When the Mind Flayer's threat emerges once again, Eleven is pursued once more.
 After being bitten by the Mind Flayer, Eleven loses her powers, as well as Hopper at the end of the season and moves with the Byers family to Lenora Hills, California.

-In spring 1986, Eleven has attended Lenora Hills High School alongside Will, and here she experiences incessant, daily bullying by fellow classmate Angela and her friends.
+In spring 1986, Eleven has attended Lenora Hills High School alongside Will, and here she experiences incessant, daily bullying by classmate Angela and her friends.
 When Mike visits El and Will, Angela and her friends gang up on Eleven at Rink-o-Mania, and Eleven strikes Angela in the face with a roller skate in retaliation.
 She is taken into police custody, but Dr. Sam Owens intercepts her arrest, offering her a chance to restore her abilities.
 After she accepts, Owens takes her to a facility in Nevada, where she reunites with Brenner.
 She is forced to confront her traumatic memories in Hawkins Lab taking her to a facility where she relives her repressed memories of her time at Hawkins Lab.
 After recalling the lab massacre, Eleven finds that her abilities are restored, and once she learns of the Hawkins Gang's plan to kill Henry / One / Vecna, she attempts to travel back to Hawkins with Owens, though Brenner intervenes and insists on keeping Eleven.
 After the U.S. Army attacks the silo lab, Brenner attempts to flee with a sedated Eleven, only to be shot.
 Eleven manages to save herself, and she refuses to forgive a dying Brenner.
 She later telepathically saves Max from Vecna and revives her when she succumbs to her injuries.